risingwavelabs/risingwave-docs-legacy/docs/troubleshoot/troubleshoot-oom.md

   alt="Out-of-memory symptom"
 />

 Instead of solely addressing the memory problem, we recommend investigating why the barrier is getting stuck.
-This issue could be due to heavy streaming jobs, sudden impact of input traffic, or even some temporary issues.
+This issue could be caused by heavy streaming jobs, sudden impact of input traffic, or even some temporary issues.

 Some tools will be helpful in troubleshooting this issue: